 - Supports Java and Groovy scripting coding languages.

-- Can support API and mobile testing as well.
+- It can support API and mobile testing as well.

 - Easy to install.